energywebfoundation/ev-dashboard-client/README.md

-# EV-Dashboard Client Packages
+# EV Dashboard Client

-This repository provides packages to allow assets/devices to register in the ev-dashboard and obtain claims for participate in a flexibility market
+This repository provides apps and packages to allow assets/devices to register in the ev-dashboard and obtain claims for participation in a flexibility market

 ## Architecture Diagram

 ![EV Dashboard Client Architecture](https://github.com/energywebfoundation/ev-dashboard-client/blob/master/architecture.png)

-## Package description
+## Component Descriptions

+### Apps

+#### asset-operator-server

+A node express HTTP server which bundles and operator the client libraries

-### asset-operator
+### Libraries

-Provides an API for AssetOperators to enable their assets to participate in the ev-dashboard.
-Two broad tasks are supported:
+#### did-hydrator

-- document-creation: Fund an asset's EWC account and create its DID Document to prepare it to request a prequalification claim
+Fund an asset's EWC account and create its DID Document to prepare it to request a prequalification claim

+#### asset-registrar

-- registration: Register an asset in the `ev-registry` smart contract
+Registers an asset or user in the `ev-registry` smart contract and caches in registry-cache

-### prequalification-client
+#### prequalification-client

-A node app which has the ability to listen to prequalification claim events on behalf of asset(s).
+Listens for NATS events regarding prequalification claims and handles them on behalf of asset(s).

-### signer-provider-interface
+#### signer-provider-interface

 An interface which provides access to a Signer for a given DID

+### Databases
-### key-manager
+#### key-manager

 Optional component that can be used to centrally manage keys.
+Implements `signer-provider-interface`.
 Can generate a new address/key-pair and well as provide existing key-pairs.

-### key-manager-client

-A typescript class which provides access to key-manager API.
-Implements signer-provider-interface
+#### registry-cache

 ## Development